 Providing health insurance is one of the top employee benefits you can offer at your organization.
 But before you get started, eligibility for employees doing part-time work depends on federal and state laws, your insurance provider, and other factors.

 Let’s dive into the two main requirements for offering health insurance to your part-time employees in the sections below.

 According to the ACA, healthcare benefits must be offered consistently to all similarly situated employees.
 This means an employer can’t offer health insurance to one part-time worker, but deny health coverage to another part-time employee working the same amount of hours and the same type of job.

 Employers should create a written document within their company policy guidelines detailing part-time employee eligibility requirements for health insurance.
-Individual businesses can set their own regulations surrounding eligibility, as long as it’s clearly articulated and applied consistently.
+Individual businesses can set their own eligibility regulations, as long as it’s clearly articulated and applied consistently.

 Insurance companies have different rules around offering health insurance to part-time employees.
 Some insurers have policies that allow offering health insurance to part-time workers, while others prohibit it entirely.
-That’s why it’s important to check with your insurance carrier before providing your part-time workers health coverage.
+That’s why checking with your insurance carrier before providing your part-time workers with health coverage is essential.

 Additionally, some insurance companies have minimum participation requirements for their health insurance policies.
-This means that out of all eligible employees offered your medical plan, a minimum percentage of them must purchase and use it.
+This means that out of all the eligible employees offered your medical plan, a minimum percentage of them must purchase and use it.

-If you offer health insurance to your part-time employees, they would be counted in your participation requirements.
-Employers should consider this aspect so their minimum participation rate is met according to your insurance carrier's guidelines.
+If you offer health insurance to your part-time employees, they’ll be counted in your participation requirements.
+This is important for employers to know so their policy’s minimum participation rate is met according to the insurance carrier's guidelines.